What happened when NATO's Article 5 was invoked last time?

 The other incidents when Article 5 was almost invoked

-August 2012: Tomb of Suleyman Shah and Events during the Syrian Civil War
+August 2012: Tomb of Suleyman Shah threat and events during the Syrian Civil War